charmplusplus/charm/doc/charm++/manual.rst

 -  Clang: 3.7 or newer

-You can use this integrated OpenMP with *clang* on IBM Blue Gene machines without special compilation flags (don't need to add -fopenmp or -openmp on Blue Gene clang).

 On Linux, the OpenMP supported version of clang has been installed in default recently.
 For example, Ubuntu has been released with clang higher than 3.7 since 15.10.
 Depending on which version of clang is